Vyral/base-template/_posts/2018-10-30-answering-a-few-common-home-inspections-questions.md

 **“Should people test for radon?”**

 “Absolutely,” said Dan.
 “Radon is an odorless, colorless gas that naturally comes up from the soil.”
 He also added that if you’re exposed to the gas for a long enough time and at high enough levels, it can cause lung cancer.
-If a test comes back positive, the seller has a responsibility to either mitigate the issue or, at least, to disclosure it.
+If a test comes back positive, the seller has a responsibility to either mitigate the issue or, at least, to disclose it.
 The average cost to mitigate radon levels in a house without a crawl space is about $1,250.&nbsp;

 **“How much does it cost to test for radon?”**&nbsp;